jacklorusso/astro-site/src/content/post/first-impressions-of-astro/index.md

 ## Other options I (briefly) considered

-Proffesionally, I've mostly been using Gatsby and a bit of Next.js when building websites in recent years.
-So why didn't I use them?
+Proffessionally, I've mostly been using Gatsby and a bit of Next.js when building websites in recent years.
+So why didn't I use them for this site?

 ### Gatsby

-[atlassian.design](https://atlassian.design/), our documentation site for the Atlassian Design System, is a Gatsby site.
+I've worked on a lot of Gatsby sites. [atlassian.design](https://atlassian.design/), our documentation site for the Atlassian Design System, is a Gatsby site.
 The old _old_ version of this site was a Gatsby jam — you can still reach a stripped-down version at this [Netlify url](https://jl-gatsby.netlify.app/).
 Even the travel blog I built for my girlfriend back in 2018 — [ninetyninedays.com.au](https://www.ninetyninedays.com.au/) — is also Gatsby under the hood.
 I've been there, and I've done that.

 Look, Gatsby is fine.
 I'm not a total hater.
 I do think it is overkill for most sites _unless_ you're sourcing data from many different places — the GraphQL data layer doesn't really shine until it's reducing a whole bunch of glue code.
 There is a complexity inflection point that you need to reach before Gatsby is really working hard for you.
 If you're just dealing with some markdown files, it's a little over the top.
-Add in a headless CMS as an additional data source, plus another feed coming from somewhere else. and you might be close to getting bang for your buck, but even then...
+Add in a headless CMS as an additional data source, plus another feed coming from somewhere else, and you might be close to getting bang for your buck, but even then...
 After working on around 6 Gatsby sites, I feel like the time you think you'll save with the unified GraphQL data layer, you just end up spending in different ways.

 ### Next.js